Market Trends MY 2018

 Transmission design is also central to both efficiency and performance.
 About 5-6% of total engine power is lost in the transmission and drivetrain due to friction and other losses, preventing some engine power from making it to the wheels.
-Fuel economy improvements are possible by using low-friction components, improved designs, and low-friction lubricants.
-A greater number of gears in traditional automatics can also increase fuel economy by allowing the engine to operate where it’s most efficient more of the time with the benefit of smoother shifts and improved acceleration.
+Transmission efficiency gains are possible by using low-friction components, improved designs, and low-friction lubricants.
+A greater number of gears in traditional automatics can also increase fuel economy by allowing the engine to operate where it’s most efficient more of the time, with the added benefit of smoother shifts and improved acceleration.
 Continuously Variable Transmissions (CVT) offer even greater improvements, allowing the engine to operate where it’s most efficient across all driving conditions.

 Greener Choices for Everyone

 When it comes to buying a new vehicle, the most environmentally friendly step you can take is simple: first evaluate your needs and your budget, then look for the models with the highest green scores among the cars and trucks that meet your requirements.
 Even though some of our top ratings go to alternative fuel vehicles, all vehicle classes feature nationally available, gasoline-powered vehicles that score significantly better than average.